cityjson/website/tutorials/flatcitybuf.md

 ## Introduction

-FlatCityBuf is a cloud-optimized binary format for storing and retrieving 3D city models, combining CityJSON with FlatBuffers binary serialization and spatial indexing.
+FlatCityBuf is a cloud-optimised binary format for storing and retrieving 3D city models, combining CityJSON with FlatBuffers binary serialisation and spatial indexing.

 For details about FlatCityBuf's features, performance benefits, and research background, see the [FlatCityBuf overview page]({{ '/flatcitybuf/' | prepend: site.baseurl }}).